keithh9704/sep10-freedom-project/tool/learning-log.md

 ```
 <a-entity position="41 2 -3" text="anchor: right; width: 45; color: blue; value: Hi name" </a-entity>
 ```

+Added 4/7/24
+* When you position the text you have to first select an anchor (left, center, right)
+* Then you can adjust if the text should be more left or more right by using position= x y z.
+* The values of x y and z is the same thing when positioning shapes.
 Added at 3/31/24
-* If you want to add a cursor you must add a `<a-cursor></a-cursor>` inside of a `<a-camera></a-camera>` Added at 4/3/24
+* If you want to add a cursor you must add a `<a-cursor></a-cursor>` inside of a `<a-camera></a-camera>`

+Added at 4/3/24
 * If you want to make a 360 degree image gallery in the AFrame space you have to get a jpg and link it to an id.
 An example of the code:
 `<img id="cookie"src="https://www.dessertfortwo.com/wp-content/uploads/2023/04/Single-Serve-Chocolate-Chip-Cookie-5.jpg">`